Zillow: Expansion and growth

 In April 2008, Zillow launched a mortgage marketplace.
 Later that month, the Zillow iPhone app was released.
 Apps for Android and Windows Mobile soon followed.

 In 2010, Zillow became profitable for the first time.
 In September of that same year, Spencer Rascoff was named CEO of the company.
 Rascoff was formerly Zillow's COO and VP of marketing, and before that had been at Expedia.
 Rich Barton stayed as executive chairman.

 Rascoff has previously expressed a desire for Zillow to go public.
 On April 18, 2011, Zillow filed for a $51.8 million initial public offering.
 On July 20, the company began trading under the symbol “Z” on the Nasdaq stock market.

 Zillow made its first acquisition in 2011 by purchasing Postlets, a digital real estate listing and distribution platform.
 Several more acquisitions of online real estate companies followed, with Zillow purchasing Rentjuice and Hotpads in 2012, StreetEasy in 2013, and Trulia, a major competitor, in 2015 in a $2.5 billion deal.
+Zillow announced it has completed the acquisition of Mortech, Inc. for approximately $12 million in cash and 150,000 shares of restricted stock.
+Acquisition was complete on November 30, 2012.